Dionmok/Water-District-Relational-Database-/README.md

 ## Technologies Used
 The project will utilize the following technologies:

-Relational Database Management System (RDBMS): MySQL Database Modeling: MySQL Workbench & Lucidchart Backend Development: Node.js and Express.js for developing RESTful APIs Frontend Development: React.js for creating a dynamic single-page web application
+-Relational Database Management System (RDBMS): MySQL -Database Modeling: MySQL Workbench & Lucidchart -Backend Development: Node.js and Express.js for developing RESTful APIs -Frontend Development: React.js for creating a dynamic single-page web application
-Database: MongoDB for data storage
+-Database: MongoDB for data storage
 HTML and CSS for creating an interactive and adaptive graphical user interface

 ## Project Deliverables